 NordVPN vs Surfshark: Which is faster?

 Great connection speeds are crucial, as the greatest privacy in the world is no good if it slows your browsing to a crawl.
-We tested both NordVPN and Surfshark on a 75MB UK line and a 60MB US line so we could have a good overall picture of each provider's performance.
+We tested both NordVPN and Surfshark on 600MB lines in the UK and US so we could have a good overall picture of each provider's performance.

 NordVPN's speeds ranged from 125MB to 300MB, and while it never dropped enough to truly affect usage, that fluctuation isn't ideal.
-Surfshark was more reliable, but didn't max out nearly as quick – we routinely saw speeds between 150MB and 160MB.
+Surfshark was more reliable, but didn't max out nearly as quick – we routinely saw speeds of up to 200MB.